MatteoRomiti/matteoromiti.github.io/index.md

         The goal of the KRYPTOMONITOR project is to develop methods for cryptoassets analysis focusing on <b>smart contracts</b> and <b>off-chain</b> transactions.
         <br>
         <br>
-        The resulting tools will make the the forensic analysis for the Law Enforcement more effective and a provide a fact-based decision making for the assessment of possible <b>risks</b> and for the implementation of regulatory measures.
+        The resulting tools will make the the forensic analysis for the law enforcement more effective and a provide a fact-based decision making for the assessment of possible <b>risks</b> and for the implementation of regulatory measures.
         <br>
         <br>
         Orthogonal to this, legal and regulatory questions about <b>tokens</b> will be answered, standards for an effective exchange of data will be defined and qualification trainings will be held.